wodby/docker4drupal/README.md

 $ sudo chmod -R 775 sites/default/files
 ```

 4\.
-You can switch between Drupal version by modifying the following envrionment variable (could 7 or 8) in the compose file:
+Choose Drupal version by modifying the following environment variable (could be 7 or 8) in the compose file:
 ```yml
 DRUPAL_VERSION: 8
 ```